fivetran/typescript-closure-tools/README.md

 Converts [Closure-style JSDoc type annotations](https://developers.google.com/closure/compiler/docs/js-for-compiler) to [TypeScript definition files](http://www.typescriptlang.org/Handbook#writing-dts-files).

+The purpose of this tool is to assist developers writing TypeScript definitions on large libraries.
-The goal of this tool is to generate correct type definitions in most cases, and to provide a useful starting point for manually fixing the difficult cases.
+Our goal is to generate correct type definitions in most cases, and to provide a useful starting point for manually fixing the difficult cases.

 # Usage

 ```
-node src/main.js \
+node src/main.js
   [--provides symbols.tsv]
   [--globals output/dir/global-declarations.d.ts]
   [--input_root input/dir]